slowernews/wisdom-tldr/README.md

 > *'Being deeply loved by someone gives you strength, while loving someone deeply gives you courage.' -- Lao Tzu*

+> *'If you are lonely when you are not alone, you are in bad company.'*

 > *'Every person feels loved in a different form.'*

+> *'The free soul is rare, but you know it when you see it - basically because you feel good, very good, when you are near or with them.' -- Charles Bukowski*

-It is ok to give the first step but then mirror their behavior.
+It is ok to give the first step but then mirror their behavior;

 > *'Forget those who forget you.'*

 > *'The people that want to stay in your life, will always find a way.'*

-> *'If you are lonely when you are not alone, you are in bad company.'*

 > *'Never love anyone that treats you like you're ordinary.'*

-> *'The free soul is rare, but you know it when you see it - basically because you feel good, very good, when you are near or with them.' -- Charles Bukowski*

-Keep high standards, a lot of work for scraps is a [bad deal](#on-price).